Gunnydelight/documentation-theme-jekyll/pages/wow-shuffles/bfa-shuffle/bfa-inscription-veiled-crystal-shuffle.md

 [YouTube Video walk-through](https://youtu.be/ftGsUBHkZ70)

 ## Tips and Tricks
-When doing this farms, be aware of:
+When doing this shuffle, be aware of:

 * Be sensitive to prices of **Herbs** on your server.
 Cheaper you can get, the more profit you can earn. **Scan AH frequently.**
 * You can sell the **mats raw** in **neat stacks** (5,10s,25s etc) or craft with enchanting if more profit.